soerenthomsen/Oxygen_SOP/sections/oxygen_introduction.md

 RBR refers to the standard optode (~30 s $\tau$) foil as “slow” and the fast (~8 s) as the standard.
 They also use further foil design (~1 s response) which they call fast.
 The RBR sensor has a smaller form factor than the Aandera optodes, but is overall more similar to a 4831 with the temperature sensor very closely located to the sensing foil.
-This sensor has recently been implemented in gliders, and little is known about their performance.
+This sensor has recently been implemented in gliders, and relatively little is known about their performance.

 ## JFE Advantech RINKO
 AROD-FT sensor (RINKO JFE) is used for the SeaExplorer gliders (Alseamar) and for some Argo floats (small size and low power consumption) (see {numref}`ARODFT`).
-This sensor is based on the optical (phosphorescence) principle which is now widely known as a remarkably fast response oxygen sensor (below 1s) with a high accuracy of 2 $\mu$mol/kg.
+This sensor is based on the optical (phosphorescence) principle which is now widely known as a remarkably fast response oxygen sensor (below 1s) with a high accuracy of 2 μmol kg<sup>-1</sup>.
 This sensor used a multi-points calibration (16 points with 4 temperatures and 4 DO concentrations).
-In this procedure, the DO reference standards are produced by saturing the primary mixtures with DO concentrations of approximately 4%, 10%, 17% and 25% respectively (certified by the National Metrology Institute of Japan).
+In this procedure, the DO reference standards are produced by saturating the primary mixtures with DO concentrations of approximately 4 %, 10 %, 17 % and 25 % respectively (certified by the National Metrology Institute of Japan).

 <!--
 ![AROD-FT sensor mounted on a SeaExplorer glider (credit: ALSEAMAR) \label{fig:ARODFT}](/images/ARODFTSensor.jpg)